prajwalkantharaju093/Jenkin_6.2C/README.md

 of the stage (success or failure), and logs as attachment.
 5. Test the pipeline by making a few commits to the GitHub repository and ensuring that the pipeline runs successfully, and notification emails are sent.
-Task Submission Instructions:
-You must submit the following files to OnTrack:
-1. A GitHub repository link with a Jenkinsfile containing the pipeline definition.
-Please make sure that your marking tutor has access to it.
-2. Jenkinsfile that defines the pipeline stages and scripts.
-3. A demo video that demonstrates the successful execution of the pipeline and the email notification received by you at the end of specified stages.
-Submit the link to your demo as a PDF document